 There are generally two types of house and land packages to choose from.

 The first is to buy your block of land and to build your chosen home.
-This type of package gives you more freedom to personalize the design, fixtures and colours of your home.
+This type of package gives you more freedom to personalise the design, fixtures and colours of your home.

 The second is to buy a ‘turn-key’ package.
 These homes have all the essentials you need to move in right away and may already be under construction.